Janis-Rullis-IT/sql/mysql/Index/Unique-index.md

 # UNIQUE INDEX

 > !BE AWARE!
 Of the length.
 It might be that max is 191 chars.
+> !BE AWARE!
+Soft deletes will throw an error if a new record will be created with the same code.

 Avoid duplicate addresses for a user.